alezost/aurel/README.md

 Maintainer name in an info buffer is a button.
 If you press
 <kbd>RET</kbd> (keep in mind <kbd>C-u</kbd>) on it, a new search for
 packages by this maintainer will happen.

+Each aurel buffer has its own history similar to the history of the Emacs `help` or `Info` modes.
+You can move backward/forward by the history with <kbd>l</kbd>/<kbd>r</kbd>.
+If you want to change the number of stored elements (or to disable the history), use `aurel-info-history-size` and `aurel-list-history-size` variables.

 ## Configuration